Details

 PART 5: EFFECTIVE DATE OF SALARY INCREASE

-Salary increases are awarded effective with the first applicable pay period in the next fiscal year, unless otherwise approved by the Senior Vice President of Administration and Finance and the Provost and Senior Vice President for Academic Affairs or Chancellor.
+Salary increases are awarded effective with the first applicable pay period in the next fiscal year, unless otherwise approved by the Vice President Administration and Finance and the Provost and Chief Academic Officer or President.

 PART 6: DISCLOSURE OF INFORMATION RELATING TO FACULTY SALARY INCREASES

-Each year upon request, the provost and senior vice president for academic affairs will report to the faculty on how funds allocated for salary increases were distributed.
+Each year upon request, the provost and chief academic officer will report to the faculty on how funds allocated for salary increases were distributed.